TechnicalVishalJi/FixMyNagar/README.md

 ###  Get All Issues
 `GET /api/issues`
 (http://localhost:5000/api/issues)
-Returns all reported issues (can later be filtered by location).
+Returns all reported issues (can later be filtered by location)

 ---